nicokaiser/rpi-audio-receiver/README.md

 ## Disclaimer

 These scripts are tested and work on a current Raspberry Pi OS setup on Raspberry Pi.
 Depending on your setup (board, configuration, sound module, Bluetooth adapter) and your preferences, you might need to adjust the scripts.
 They are held as simple as possible and can be used as a starting point for additional adjustments.

+## Trouble shooting:

+### Bluetooth:

+It can fail to power on after first boot:
+`bluetoothctl
+power on
+`
+The bluetooth.service can 'Fail to set mode: Failed' `sudo rfkill unblock bluetooth sudo systemctl stop bluetooth sudo systemctl status bluetooth sudo systemctl restart bluetooth`

+If it comes up with a Bluetooth name like 'Bluez', you may need to wipe and start over.

 ## Upgrading